Sponsored by Cameron Ross Formal Hire.

 In January 2014 Rooney moved back to the SPL with Aberdeen, and scored on his debut two days later in a 2-2 draw with Motherwell at Fir Park.
 A bigger moment came in the 2014 Scottish League Cup Final when Rooney scored Aberdeen’s winning penalty in a shootout against former club Inverness CT to win Aberdeen’s first piece of silverware for 19 years.

 Rooney’s goalscoring record strengthened in 2014-15, especially in the Europa League where he ended up with six goals in four games, and he ended the season as top scorer in the SPL with 18 goals.
-20 goals followed in 2015-16, and Rooney left Aberdeen in the summer with 88 goals from 197 games.
+20 goals followed in 2015-16, and Rooney left Aberdeen in the summer of 2018 with 88 goals from 197 games.

 In his younger days, Rooney won nine caps for the Republic of Ireland between 2007 and 2010, and at the European Youth Olympic Festival in 2005, he scored twice as Ireland beat Switzerland to win a bronze medal.